Aryan20/Logomenu/README.md

 Quick access menu for the GNOME panel with options that help ease the workflow for newcomers and power users alike.

 Similar to the Apple Menu found on MacOS.

-Join the Discord for the latest news and releases: https://discord.gg/hfARC5dF

 ## Options include: